andrewda/ktor-react-starter/README.md

-# ktor-react-starter
+# Spark

-This is a base starter application for Ktor + React.
+SERT's code for the Spark challenge @ Hack for a Cause 2019.

 ## Running